 - The ridge along the spine of the Rhodesian Ridgeback is an abnormality and associated with Dermoid sinus (a tubular indentation of the skin over the spine – these can run deep into the tissues and lead to infection, serious disease and pain)

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 8.4 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 7.5 (parents should be lower)

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)

 - Haemophilia B (Factor 1X deficiency)

 - Juvenile Myoclonic Epilepsy (JME)